CN-UPB/DeepCoMP/README.md

 * Increase train performance by setting config['monitor'] to false?
 * Evaluation:
     * Double check all units in my scenario, esp. for movement, distance, dr. Makes sense?
-        * Can I use a 5G use case with mm wave?
-Otherwise, remove 5G from the title
     * CDF of avg UE rate
     * Different utilities for each UE?
 Shift log function to cut x-axis at different points correspondign to the requirement
         * Then normalize data rates accordingly